15 Summer Skincare Myths You Need To Stop Believing

 MYTH: Sun exposure is a great way to treat acne

 FACT: “Although it’s true that sun exposure can down-regulate the immune system in the skin and therefore temporarily improve inflammatory acne, this is not a safe way to treat breakouts,” warns celebrity dermatologist Dr. Hadley King.
 “The side effects of aging of the skin and increasing your risk of skin cancer are much more serious, and sun exposure actually makes dark spots worse.”
-Instead of trying to clear up blemishes, Dr. King recommends practicing sun safety and sticking to acne-safe products like AcneFree Body Clearing Spray, $11, with salicylic acid and AcneFree Terminator 10 Acne Spot Treatment, $5, with benzoyl peroxide.
+Instead of trying to clear up blemishes, Dr. King recommends practicing sun safety and sticking to acne-safe products like AcneFree Body Clearing Spray, $14, with salicylic acid, and AcneFree Terminator 10 Acne Spot Treatment, $8, with benzoyl peroxide.

 MYTH: You cannot use retinol or other retinoids during the summer because they cause sun sensitivity

-FACT: You can still use them, as long as you’re smart about it.
+FACT: You can still use retinoids in the summer, as long as you’re smart about it.
 “Photosensitivity can occur when people first start using retinoids, so sun safety and protective measures are advised,” explains Dr. King.
 “After a few months of therapy, the skin’s response to UV radiation returns to normal and I think one reason people believe this myth is because they’re instructed to apply retinoids at bedtime, not during the day.
 This is because retinoids are often degraded by sunlight, which makes them less effective, not because they cause sun sensitivity.”
 Check out our guide to using retinol here.

 MYTH: You don’t have to wear sunscreen on cloudy and overcast days